-\begin{remark} Note that the convergence in law result is for positive time only, because by definition $u_\eps$ at time $0$ is given. \end{remark} We refer to \ref{item:nontriv} and \ref{item:creation} respectively as non-triviality of the variance and creation of noise.
+\begin{remark} Note that the convergence in law result is for positive time only, because by definition $u_\eps$ at time $0$ is given.
+Also, we note the following implicit representation holds for the limiting variance

+where $u$ is the unscaled solution of Equation~\eqref{eq:AC}.
+We are not aware of a more direct representation. \end{remark} We refer to \ref{item:nontriv} and \ref{item:creation} respectively as non-triviality of the variance and creation of noise.
 This is explained in more detail in Section \ref{subsec:nontriv}.

 Let us point out that aside from the monotonicity and oddness of the non-linearity, most of the arguments used in the proof of Theorem \ref{thm:Main} are quite robust.
 They should apply to a larger class of problems at supercriticality without too much effort.
 In particular, it should be straightforward to extend the result to the case of initial data arising from a Poisson point process, or to a discretized version of the problem with i.i.d. initial data, as long as the law of the initial data is centered and symmetric.
 We note that the method here also extends directly to the case of the non-linearity $-\lambda u^{2k + 1}$ for some $k \geq 1$, in the appropriate supercritical dimensions.